Easy 2-Ingredient Peach Simple Syrup

 • Dessert.
 Combine it with vanilla ice cream for a milkshake that’s just peachy.

 • Baking.
-Drizzle or brush it on a freshly baked cake to add flavor and help retain moisture.
+Drizzle over a freshly baked cake to add flavor and help retain moisture.

 • Flavor jam seltzer.
 Add some to this easy jam seltzer for a fruitier flavor profile.